 Simple wisdom shows nature’s interconnectedness.
 Acorns turn into trees.
 Birds carry seeds that turn into flowers.
-Flowers turn into fruit which squirrels eat.
+Flowers turn into fruit that squirrels eat.
 Gorgeous muted, earthy illustrations.

 My Leaf Book by Monica Wellington

 You’re going to have fun with this fall book because it’s about a girl looking at leaves, learning about each, and using them to make a leaf book.
 I can’t imagine not wanting to make a leaf book of your own as soon as you’re done reading it.
 The girl learns about not just trees and leaf types but the different properties of leaves.
 Gorgeous!